 The Hospital of the University of Pennsylvania's (HUP) Department of Medical Nursing provides care to patients with acute and chronic medical diagnoses through the critical, acute and rehabilitative phases of their hospital stays.
 Several general and many specialty units comprise the Department of Medical Nursing.
 These specialty units, offering the latest in disease-specific care and specialty nursing practice, include oncology, medical and cardiac intensive care, neuroscience and acute rehabilitation.

 The Hospital of the University of Pennsylvania's surgical nursing units are preeminent in cutting-edge technology and expert nursing care.
-The surgical specialties include trauma, gastrointestinal, otorhinolaryngology, urology, cardiac, neurosurgery, orthopaedics, vascular, thoracic, plastics, bariatrics, gynecology, maxillofacial, and transplant.
+The surgical specialties include gastrointestinal, otorhinolaryngology, urology, cardiac, neurosurgery, orthopaedics, vascular, thoracic, plastics, bariatrics, gynecology, maxillofacial and transplant.

 - Professional nurses in the surgical intensive care units provide complex care to patients of all surgical specialties.